Lemon Mousse – Easy Dinner Party Dessert

 Delicious lemon mousse recipe – for that special someone – yet low cost and easy to prepare.
 Best when chilled for a few hours

 For all its deliciousness, Lemon Mousse is a really low cost recipe.
 You can even dress it up a bit to make it look extra posh.
 Use lemon rind or thin dark chocolate pieces, mint leaves or may be even a few nuts.

 Who would know that it is less than 50p a person to prepare – and it is much better than anything you can get from the supermarket.

 Serve in a pretty small tumbler, whisky glass or dessert dishes.
 These sort of things can often be picked up for a small cost at your local charity shop.

 Quick Dessert To Make – A Few Tips

 This recipe only takes a few minutes to make.
 Ideally you will need an electric whisk, but this can be done by hand with a balloon whisk.
 Make sure the whisk and bowl you use for your egg whites is completely clean and grease free.

-This recipe is for three/four people but you can easily helve the quantities for two people.
-It is best to buy ‘unwaxed’ lemons as you going to use the zest, as well as the juice.
+The recipe is for three/four people but you can easily halve the quantities for two people.
+Try to buy ‘unwaxed’ lemons as you going to use the zest, as well as the juice.
 However, if you can’t get unwaxed, just give the lemons a good scrub with water to remove the coating.